Project Overview (Fall 2019)

 One goal of Knowledge-Based Artificial Intelligence is to create human-like, human-level intelligence.
 If this is the goal of the field, then what better way to evaluate intelligence of an agent than by having it take the same intelligence tests that humans take?

 There are numerous tests of human intelligence, but one of the most reliable and commonly-used is Raven’s Progressive Matrices.
 Raven’s Progressive Matrices, or RPM, are visual analogy problems where the test-taker is given a matrix of figures and asked to select the figure that completes the matrix.
-Examples of 2x2 and 3x3 RPM-style problems are shown below.
+An example of a 2x2 problem was shown above; an example of a 3x3 problem is shown below.

 In these projects, you will design agents that will address RPM-inspired problems such as the ones above.
 The goal of this project is to authentically experience the overall goals of knowledge-based AI: to design an agent with human-like, human-level intelligence; to test that agent against a set of authentic problems; and to use that agent’s performance to reflect on what we believe about human cognition.
 As such, you might not use every topic covered in KBAI on the projects; the topics covered give a bottom-up view of the topics and principles KBAI, while the project gives a top-down view of the goals and concepts of KBAI.